orchidsoftware/orchid.software/docs/en/docs/attachments.md

 }
 ```

-## Upload path
+## Customizing the Upload Path

-Orchid Platform has a default upload path for all files which is the following `Y/m/d` example : `2022/06/11` , you can change the default path using the `path(string $path)` method:
+By default, Orchid has a default upload path for all files of `Y/m/d`, for example: `2022/06/11`.
+You can change the default path using the `path(string $path)` method:

 ```php
 use Orchid\Attachment\File;

 public function upload(Request $request)
 {
     $path = "photos"